sgallagher/openlmi-storage/doc/smis-block.rst

       DataRedundancyGoal = 1
       NoSinglePointOfFailure = False
       PackageRedundancyGoal = 0
-      CuraAllocationType = 0
+      LMIAllocationType = 0

-    (notice that only CuraAllocationType is different to RAID0 setting)
+    (notice that only LMIAllocationType is different to RAID0 setting)

   * For RAID1, use: